iBug/iBug-source/_drafts/japan-june-2025.md

 It's a large shopping mall, though most of the stores were not of our interest.
 We briefly browsed through an anime merchandise store, and then headed towards the Sunshine Aquarium on the top floor.

-As famous as it is, the first thing to notice is the *Case Closed* wall at the entrance of the aquarium.
+As famous as it is, the first thing to notice is the *Detective Conan* (a.k.a. *Case Closed*) wall at the entrance of the aquarium.

 {% include figure popup=true
    image_path="https://image.ibugone.com/jp-2025/IMG20250607143116.webp"
-   alt="Case Closed decorations at the entrance of Sunshine Aquarium" caption="Case Closed decorations at the entrance of Sunshine Aquarium" %}
+   alt="Detective Conan decorations at the entrance of Sunshine Aquarium" caption="Detective Conan decorations at the entrance of Sunshine Aquarium" %}

 And a horror-looking vending machine for edible insects.